veektortee/Medical-Q-A/README.md

 ---

+## 🖥️ How to Run

+1. **Install dependencies**
+    ```bash
+    pip install -r requirements.txt
+    ```

+2. **Run Streamlit App**
+    ```bash
+    streamlit run app.py
+    ```
+    Visit `http://localhost:8501` in your browser, type a question, get an answer!

+3. **Ask health-related questions**
+   The model will respond based on real medical literature and retrieved context.

+---

+## ⚙️ Tech Stack
+- ✅ LangChain — RAG orchestration

+- ✅ SentenceTransformers — Embeddings

+- ✅ FAISS — Vector similarity search

+- ✅ OpenAI API — LLM completions

+- ✅ Streamlit — User-friendly UI

 ## 🛑 Disclaimer

-This system is **not a substitute for professional medical advice**.
-Answers are based on context retrieved from medical literature and are intended
+MediQuery is not a substitute for professional medical advice.
+All answers are generated from medical literature and are intended for informational purposes only.
+Always consult a qualified healthcare provider for any medical concerns.